 Marking of volumetric lots must comply with the normal provisions of survey marking where this is possible.
-However, in most cases, it will not be practical to mark volumetric parcels, and every opportunity should be taken to reference corners to existing structures, or to marks inserted therein.
+However, in most cases, it will not be practical to mark volumetric parcels, and every opportunity should be taken to reference footprint corners or vertices to existing structures.